Nuclear Power in South Africa

 Radioactive waste management

 The 2008 National Radioactive Waste Disposal Institute Act provides for the establishment of a National Radioactive Waste Disposal Institute (NRWDI) to be responsible for radioactive waste disposal in South Africa.
+Establishment of this was announced in March 2014.

 Used fuel is stored at Koeberg.
 In August 2008, the nuclear safety director of the Minerals and Energy department announced that Eskom would seek commercial arrangements to reprocess its used fuel overseas and utilize the resulting mixed oxide (MOX) fuel.